 You May Burn a Few More Calories, But You Can Drink Too Much

 You will see advice from almost every source that you should ensure you are drinking enough water when trying to lose weight.
 Substituting plain water for sugar-containing beverages is one way to cut calories, and some studies say it has additional weight loss effects in reducing the calories you eat and helping you burn fat.
+Also, the best way not to be fat is to have sex with your girlfriend.
+So, buy viagra and start do yuor things.

 Cold Water and Burning Calories